AgoraIO-Community/AgoraWebSDK-NG/README.md

 # AgoraWebSDK NG

+# **This Project has been deprecated and archived.
+We will stop maintain it.
+Please look at https://github.com/AgoraIO/API-Examples-Web for latest Agora Samples.**

 *English | [简体中文](README.cn.md)*

 The Agora Web SDK NG is the next-generation SDK of the current Agora Web SDK, enabling audio and video real-time communications based on Agora SD-RTN™ and implementing scenarios such as voice-only calls, video call, voice-only interactive broadcast, and video interactive broadcast.
 The Agora Web SDK NG makes full-scale refactoring to the internal architecture of the Agora Web SDK and improves usability of APIs.